dabhishek316/Amazon-Sales-Data-Analysis-Project-in-Pyspark/README.md

 - ⚡Which month has the highest average number of units sold?
 - ⚡On analyzing the financial performance of placed orders.
 Identify the lowest and highest margin percentages from this analysis?
 - ⚡On identifying key sales trends d etermine the top 3 highest-value orders for a specific item type from the dataset?
+- ⚡Which type of item is most frequently sold on weekends in the Sub-Saharan Africa region?

 ## Solution: